 Performing a One-to-Many JOIN

-When we perform a JOIN on SQLAlchemy models, we can utilize the relationship attribute of each record we fetch as though the attribute were an entire record in itself.
+When we perform a JOIN on SQLAlchemy models, we can utilize the relationship attribute of each record we fetch as though the attribute were an entire record.
 It's probably easier just to show you what I mean.

 In the query below, we fetch all posts in our database belonging to user 1.
 We then JOIN posts belonging to that user by extending our query with .join(User, Post.author_id == User.id):